 The whole world is experiencing a noticeable shift towards sustainability, especially when it comes to food.
 People across the globe are demanding more transparency and conscious production in the foods they eat, the packaging they come in, and the farming practices used to produce them.

 Considering this, we can expect to see plenty of new sustainable and mindful food and eating trends coming into the picture.
 Here are the movements expected to take over the market this coming year.
-Many of them might even end up being bigger than the best slots games in Singapore!

 #1: Mindful Eating